chef-boneyard/chef-rfc/rfc001-knife-azure-chef-extn.md

 ## Goal

 The goal is to extend knife-azure:
-  - Add chef extension during knife-azure server create.
+  - Add chef extension to a new VM during knife-azure server create.
   - Update an existing VM using knife-azure to add or update chef extension

 ## Requirements